 National team competitions are open to national federations that have held at least three FIBA-endorsed events in their territory in the 12 months preceding the defined cut-off date.
-For youth competitions, players must meet the basic requirements of citizenship and be of the relevant age.
+For youth competitions, players must meet the basic citizenship requirements and be of the relevant age.

 Basketball hoop heights are often 10 feet (3 meters).
 The venue measures 91.86 feet long and 49.21 feet wide.
 There can only be five players on the floor at once.
 A minimum of four players may play a match.
 To begin a game, they must have at least four players.
 Once a player has two hands on the ball, they cannot dribble or proceed with the ball and must pass or throw it.
 A player may not hold the ball for more than 5 seconds or dribble for more than 5 seconds while being heavily protected.

 The basketball game is divided into four ten-minute periods.
-For the first two phases, teams play one way, then the other.
+Teams play one way, then the other for the first two phases.
 There is a two-minute break between the first and second periods and a 15-minute break between the third and fourth periods.

 Related: The athletic World Cup

 Which country’s team is the best in FIBA?

 Four teams have won 36 of the 54 medals: the United States (12), Yugoslavia (10), the Soviet Union (8), and Brazil (6).
 Since the first world championship featured ten teams, the field has grown tremendously, with the 2019 edition featuring a track of 32 top teams worldwide.